 Economic expert reports

-From an economic-financial perspective, we perform detailed analyses of budget deviations, cost overruns, claims for changes in work, extensions of time, stoppages, contractual breaches, and performance of the executed units.
+From an economic and financial perspective, we carry out detailed analyses of budget overruns, cost overruns, claims arising from change orders, time extensions, work stoppages, contractual breaches, and the performance of completed work items.

-We quantify damages, review settlements, value disputed items, and study the economic impact of technical decisions, scope variations, or breaches of the contractor’s or owner’s obligations.
+We quantify damages, review final account settlements, assess disputed items, and analyse the economic impact of technical decisions, scope changes, or breaches of obligations by the contractor or the employer.

-Finally, we calculate the loss of profit by applying the most appropriate methodology in each case, including discount rates such as the Weighted Average Cost of Capital (WACC)
+Finally, we calculate loss of profit by applying the most appropriate methodology in each case, including discount rates such as the Weighted Average Cost of Capital (WACC).